Emotional Intelligence

 Key Takeaways

-• Emotional intelligence is the art of understanding and managing emotions effectively.
+• Emotional intelligence entails understanding and managing emotions in a way that is effective.

-• It comprises self-awareness, self-management as well as social awareness and relationship management.
+• It includes self-awareness, self-management as well as social awareness and relationship management.

-• Emotional intelligence is vital for decisions, communication, relationships, and leadership.
+• Emotional intelligence is vital for making decisions, relationships, communication, and leadership.

 Additional Information